Penha Longa Resort

 What I really loved about Penha Longa was how versatile it felt.
 You can come here purely for the golf, for a spa and wellness retreat, or for a foodie weekend, and it works equally well for all three.
 The staff made it feel personal, the setting was beautiful, and everything felt well thought-out without being overly formal.

 If you want a luxury resort that blends golf, wellness, and gastronomy with a bit of history and character, this is the one.
-It’s close enough to Lisbon and Cascais for day trips, but once you’re there, you won’t want to leave.
+It's close enough to Lisbon and Cascais for day trips, but once you're there, you won't want to leave.
+Would I go back?
+Absolutely — and next time I'd plan to stay longer.

 Connect with us @GolfClubHolidays